 Name: Jane Austen Class: Grammar (4X a week)

 T = Teacher Page (This is a day to teach the lesson, I recommend highlighting all teaching days.)

 Materials: Easy Grammar Plus (list the books used)

 Note: If you must make a weekly plan of all subjects for records, use your subject planners each week to fill in the up-coming week in a weekly planner.
-[See Example of this: Transfer Plans from Subject Form to Weekly Form] You could also fill in a weekly plan daily or after the week is over.
-Just like it is with all school planning, do what best suits you and gets the job done.
+[See Example of this: Transfer Plans from Subject Form to Weekly Form] Just like it is with all school planning, do what best suits you and gets the job done.

-* Before making copies, make sure that it is not forbidden, sometimes it is, sometimes it isn't, sometimes permission is limited.
+The student's workbook is a good deal and will save you time.
+I recommend buying a workbook for the children who are using the books over copying pages from the teacher's book.
+If you choose not to take my recommendation, then please, before making copies, make certain that it is not forbidden, sometimes it is, sometimes it isn't, and sometimes permission is limited.
 Make certain that you do not break copyright laws.